ghga-de/nf-snvcalling/README.md

 It calls SNVs from both germline and somatic samples using bcftools mpileup, compares and filters outs germline specific ones with samtools mpileup compare.
 This workflow uses various annotations from publicly available databases like 1000G variants, dbSNP and gnomAD.
 The functional effect of the mutations are annotated using Annovar and the variants are assessed for their consequence and split into somatic and non-somatic calls.
 Besides, extensive QC plots serve functionality for high functional somatic mutation prioritization.

-For now, this workflow is only optimal to work in ODCF Cluster.
+This workflow is optimal to work in ODCF Cluster.
 The config file (conf/dkfz_cluster.config) can be used as an example.
 Running Annotation, DeepAnnotation, and Filter steps are optional and can be turned off using [runsnvAnnotation, runSNVDeepAnnotation, runSNVVCFFilter] parameters sequentially.

+Users outside of ODCF cluster, should prepare annotation files accordingly (check seq2_testdata_snv/annotations for example) to use whole functionality of this workflow.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.